Tardigrades are known colloquially as water bears or moss piglets. They are eight-legged, semi-segmented micro-animal phyla of water-dwelling.

 The minute sizes of the tardigrades and their membranous integuments make their fossilization difficult to detect and extremely unusual.
 The only known fossil fossils are those from the mid-Cambrian deposits in Siberia and a few rare fossils of Cretaceous amber.

 Siberian tardigrades fossils vary in a variety of respects from living tardigrades.
-They have three pairs of legs rather than four, they have a simpler head composition, and they have no posterior head appendages.
+They have three pairs of legs rather than four, a simpler head composition, and no posterior head appendages.

 Rare specimens of Cretaceous amber have been found in two places in North America.
 Milnesium swolenskyi, from New Jersey, is the oldest of the two; its claws and mouthpieces are indistinguishable from the living M. Late graduation.

 Other collections of amber are from western Canada, about 15–20 million years older than M. Swolenskyi, guy.
-One of the two specimens from Canada received its own genus and family, Beorn leggi, but bears a clear resemblance to several living specimens of the Hypsibiidae family.
+One of the two specimens from Canada received its genus and family, Beorn leggi, but it resembles several living specimens of the Hypsibiidae family.

 Evolution

-There are several lines of evidence that a larger ancestor secondarily miniaturizes tardigrades, perhaps a lobopodian, and possibly similar to Aysheaia, which several analyzes place close to the divergence of the late lineage.
+There are several lines of evidence that a larger ancestor secondarily miniaturizes tardigrades, perhaps a lobopodian, and possibly similar to Aysheaia, which several analyses place close to the divergence of the late lineage.

 Alternative theories derive tactopod from the grade of dinocarides and opabinia.

-The genome of Ramazzottius varieornatus, one of the most stress-tolerant tardigrades animals, was found in 2015 by researchers from the University of Tokyo.
+The genome of Ramazzottius varieornatus, one of the most stress-tolerant tardigrade animals, was found in 2015 by researchers from the University of Tokyo.

-Although previous studies claimed that about one-sixth of the genome had been acquired from other species, it is now known that less than 1.2% of its genes were the result of horizontal gene transfer.
+Although previous studies claimed that about one-sixth of the genome had been acquired from other species, it is now known that less than 1.2% of its genes resulted from horizontal gene transfer.

-They also found proof of a loss of gene pathways known to promote stress-related damage.
+They also found proof of a loss of gene pathways that promote stress-related damage.